Top 10 TV Shows of 1978: Nielsen Ratings & Network Turf War

 There is also something telling about a female-led comedy sitting at #1 in a season this competitive.
 The show did not win by seeming prestigious or important in the traditional sense.
 It won by being instantly likable, endlessly promotable, and totally locked in on what made people come back.
 In 1978, that made it nearly unbeatable.

-It is also one of the clearest years in the decade where recurring series — not just movie slots or one-off event nights — feel like the full backbone of the schedule.
+It is also one of the clearest years in the decade where recurring series—not just movie slots or one-off event nights—feel like the full backbone of the schedule.
 The networks wanted characters and formats that could become habits, not just attractions.
-That shift helped shape the television environment Gen X would later inherit in reruns, syndication, and hand-me-down channel memory.
+For a lot of us, those habits survived into reruns, syndication and the hand-me-down channel memory that made these shows feel permanently available.

 What was the most watched TV show of 1978?